nicc777/exploring-aws-kinesis/README.md

 * Lab 3: Adapt lab 2 to create a hybrid Kinesis and direct S3 put solution (splitting high volume and low volume data ingestion processes).
 * Lab 4: Evaluate Athena as a tool to query and replay old captured events
 * Lab 5: Reorganize the CloudFormation stacks to a manageable set of files.
 Invest some time to figure out [AWS::CloudFormation::Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html).
 The aim of this is to see how we can add more events in future in a structured way, with some inheritance and resource project organization.
+* Lab 6: Use private KMS in all areas to encrypt data
+* Lab 7: A practical example with some real logic and a CloudFormation template to setup and run load tests via something like [Locust](https://locust.io/)
 * Finalize documentation, findings, conclusions and refactor final designs and artifacts
 * Maintenance Phase (long term)